ais-dotnet/Ais.Net/Documentation/articles/intro.md

 }
 ```

-More subtly, this restriction prevents you from using `ref struct` types as local variable
+More subtly, this restriction prevents you from using `ref struct` types as local variables
 in `async` methods.
 To enable `async` methods to continue after an `await` completes
 asynchronously, C# needs to be able to store all local variables on the heap, which means
 those variables must not include any `ref struct` types.
 This means you cannot use the various